paralab/Saena_Public/README.md

 # Saena_Public
 Instructions:

 1- extract external.tar.gz. to the same directory.
-There will be a folder called external, which external libraries inside it.
+There will be a folder called external, which includes three external libraries.

 2- mkdir build and cd into build

 3- cmake ..

-Note: Elemental is an external library inside Saena and will be install inside system folders.
+Note: Elemental is an external library inside Saena and will be installed inside system folders.
 To avoid that, the following argument can be passed to the cmake command to specify the installation path:

 cmake -D CMAKE_INSTALL_PREFIX="./elemental_install" ..